microsoft/azure-health-data-services-toolkit/README.md

 --->
 ## Getting started

-The fastest way to test out the SDK and see it in action is [through our Quickstart sample](./samples/Quickstart/README.md).
+The fastest way to test out the toolkit and see it in action is [through our Quickstart sample](./samples/Quickstart/README.md).
 This sample will walk you through some common patterns that you'll need to create custom operations for Azure Health Data Services.

 Read [the developer guide](./docs/dev_setup.md) for help setting up your local and cloud environment for developing custom behaviors for Azure Health Data Services.

-Also check out our full list of [samples on how to use the SDK here](./samples/README.md) for even more inspiration on how to create your own custom operations.
+Also check out our full list of [samples on how to use the toolkit here](./samples/README.md) for even more inspiration on how to create your own custom operations.

 ## Common Fast Healthcare Interoperability Resources (FHIR®) use cases

-Some FHIR service use cases that this SDK can help you implement are:
+Some FHIR service use cases that this toolkit can help you implement are:

 - FHIR operations not [supported by the FHIR Service](https://docs.microsoft.com/azure/healthcare-apis/fhir/fhir-features-supported#extended-operations) yet.
   - Trial implementation guides.